Secret Weapon: How LAPD Uses Design to Improve Community Relations

 VQ: Can you describe the architectural solutions you’ve suggested for the police you’ve worked with?

 But at the same time, it’s a piece of civic architecture.
 So you’re balancing your need to be efficient and effective with a civic presence that is transparent to the community and becomes of the place.
-That’s why, as you go through Los Angeles, you will see that while programs within the buildings may be similar, the kind of physical manifestations differ based on the community you’re in, and the kinds of needs and site contacts.
+That’s why, as you go through Los Angeles, you will see that while programs within the buildings may be similar, the kind of physical manifestations differ based on the community you’re in, and the kinds of needs and site context.

 VQ: And your team spent time observing the police force day-to-day?